📊AP Statistics Review

 b) Since the normal distribution of commute times for days when James leaves his house before 8:00 AM is strongly skewed right, the mean will be greater than the median.
 Since the normal distribution of commute times for days when James leaves his house after 8:00 Am is fairly symmetrical, the mean will equal the median.
 Thus, the days when James leaves his house before 8:00 AM will have a larger commute time.

-In reading your descriptions, I think you may have switched labels in part (a) - it looks like the first thing you describe is the “after” graph (range of 10, skewed right, etc)… but you called it the “before” graph.
-Additionally, while you give good descriptions, you don’t ever compare the centers & spreads explicitly.
-When asked to do a comparison of graphs, we have to “spell it out” by saying things like “greater than,” “less than,” etc. Also, some things to be careful with in your descriptions: (1) it’s impossible for a distribution to be both “approximately normal” and “strongly skewed right”, (2) when discussing range on a histogram, we must use language like “approximately 10 minutes” - we can’t actually be sure what the max/min values are unless we’re explicitly told. (example: the shortest commute time might be 12.4 minutes).
-I don’t mean this to sound like your response was all bad - you clearly have some understanding here - but I do want you to know how to attack these kinds of questions.
+In reading your descriptions, I think you may have switched labels in part (a).
+It looks like the first thing you describe is the “after” graph—the one with the larger spread and right skew—but you called it the “before” graph.
+Also, while you give several details, you do not explicitly compare the centers and spreads.
+When asked to compare graphs, you have to “spell it out” with phrases like “greater than,” “less than,” or “about the same as.”
+Also, some things to be careful with: (1) it’s impossible for a distribution to be both “approximately normal” and “strongly skewed right,” and (2) when discussing range on a histogram, we should use language like “approximately 10 minutes” because we do not know the exact min and max values from the bins alone.
+The after-8:00-AM histogram is the one that is right-skewed with the larger spread, while the before-8:00-AM histogram is approximately symmetric.
+A distribution cannot be both approximately normal and strongly right-skewed.

 A. The distributions of commute times on the 24 days he left after 8 am and the 26 days he left before 8 am both do not contain any outliers, and both their medians are about the same (approximately 15-16 minutes).
 However, the shape of the distribution of commute times on the 24 days he left his house after 8 am is more skewed (specifically to the right) than the distribution of commute times on the 26 days he left his house before 8 am (which is more unimodal).
 Also, the spread of the distribution of commute times on the 24 days he left after 8 am is larger than the spread of the distribution of commute times on the 26 days he left before 8 am.